Keep Teaching Resources During Online Delivery

 During the COVID-19 pandemic, Western classes are not meeting face-to-face.
 The guidelines below are designed to help you and your students continue academic work.

 Learning Opportunities Outline

-Join self-enroll ATUS-CIIA Canvas course for detailed descriptions, access links, and recordings & support documents.
+Join self-enroll ATUS-CIIA Canvas course for descriptions, access links, and recordings.

 For additional details, see Zoom's Testing Computer or Device Audio page.